piqnt/stage.js/README.md

 #### Usage

-Following code demonstrate a simple use case. `Cut.Loader` is made available by including a loader file specific to target platform. `Mouse` is not part of cut.js but provided for convenience.
+Following code demonstrate a simple use case. `Cut.Loader` and `Cut.Mouse` are pluggable and specific to target platform.

 ```js